quasar1357/assembly_annotation/DISCUSSION.md

 ## 4 - Comparing Genomes
 ### nucmer and mummer
 1) What does the dotplot show and what do the different colors mean?

+    It shows locations and directions of regions on the two compared genomes.
+Forward matches are shown in red, while reverse matches are shown in green.

 2) Do your genome assemblies look very different from the reference genome?

+    Yes and no. On first sight it looks kind of "messy" however one can see, that most dots do form a diagonal, or a diagonal could be formed if parts were shifted and/or reversed.

 3) How different are the two genome assemblies compared to each other?

+    The direct comparison shows that they are very similar!

 4) (If you assembled different accessions: Do you see any differences between the accessions?)

+    I did not.